-- Wrap tofu with paper towels and place it on a flat tray.
+- Wrap the tofu with paper towels and place it on a flat tray.
+Optionally, salt the tofu.
 Put a cutting board or a flat plate on top the tofu and let sit for about 15 minutes.

-- Add katakuriko mixture in the sauce and stir quickly.
+- Add the katakuriko mixture to the sauce and stir quickly.
 Stop the heat.

-- Dry tofu with paper towels and cut each tofu in half.
+- Dry the tofu with paper towels and cut each tofu piece in half.

-- Heat oil in 350 F in a deep pot.
+- Heat oil to 350 F in a deep pot.

-- Deep-fry tofu until they turn lightly brown.
+- Deep-fry the tofu pieces until they turn light brown.
 Drain on paper towels.

 - Place each fried tofu in a small dish and pour the sauce over it.